RAF Marham: F-35B Lightning (2018–)

+A replacement kennel facility for military working dogs was opened at Marham in September 2024.
+The facility cost £23 million and is separated into three blocks capable of accommodating 48 dogs.
+It includes exercise areas; a veterinary block with isolation kennels; and facilities for the RAF Police.

+Future

+In June 2025, the MOD announced plans to procure twelve Lockheed Martin F-35A Lightning aircraft, capable of carrying both conventional and nuclear weapons, including the B61-12 thermonuclear gravity bomb.
+The aircraft will form part of NATO's dual capable aircraft programme.
+The F-35A is expected to be based at RAF Marham.
+They will also be used in a training role for routine operations, as part of the No. 207 Squadron (OCU).

 Role and operations

 Command

 Group Captain Phil Marr was appointed as RAF Marham station commander in July 2021.
-The station is close to the Royal Estate of Sandringham and Queen Elizabeth II was the station's Honorary Air Commodore.
-The Queen made a number of visits to the station, most recently on 3 February 2020.
-The station is under the command of No. 1 Group (Air Combat).
+The station is close to the Royal Estate of Sandringham, and Queen Elizabeth II was the station's Honorary Air Commodore.
+The late Queen made a number of visits to the station, most recently on 3 February 2020.
+RAF Marham was under the command of No. 1 Group (Air Combat) RAF.

+The airfield moved from No. 1 Group (Air Combat) to No. 2 Group (Air Combat Support Group) on 28 April 2023, becoming the lead station for the East Region, the site is also twinned with HMNB Portsmouth.

 F-35B Lightning operations

-RAF Marham is home to No. 617 Squadron, a front line unit operating the F-35B Lightning, and No. 207 Squadron – the F-35 Operational conversion unit (OCU).
+RAF Marham is home to No. 617 (Dambusters) Squadron, a front line squadron operating the F-35B Lightning, along with No. 207 Squadron; the F-35B operational conversion unit (OCU).

 Expeditionary Air Wing

-No. 138 Expeditionary Air Wing (No. 138 EAW) was formed at Marham on 1 April 2006 to create a deployable air force structure.
+No. 138 Expeditionary Air Wing (No. 138 EAW) was formed at Marham on 1 April 2006 to create and facilitate a structure for a deployable air force.